rolfea/congress-front-end/README.md

 ## **You Work for Me**
-Find and contact your congressional representatives
-[You Work for Me](youworkforme.netlify.com)
+Contact your congressional representatives and tell them that [You Work for Me](youworkforme.netlify.com)
 ___
 ### Installation and Configuration